brahimmade1996/face_recognition-1/README.md

        - "/face_recognition": result of celeb recognition, can't be accessed directly.
        - "/new_celeb": presents a form for adding new celeb in the database.
        - "/add_celeb": adds the celebrity to the database.
-       > Disabled the public access to the last two endpoints at for my flask app demo at: (coming soon)
+       > Disabled the public access to the '\new_celeb' endpoint at demo website: [poor-mans-rekognition.herokuapp.com](poor-mans-rekognition.herokuapp.com)
 1. Directly the core model package- Checkout the notebook "demo-sqlite.ipynb" (without flask app):
    1. `cd </to/repo/root/dir>`
    1. run `jupyter notebook`